 About This Vehicle

-The Kia Niro, a low emissions hybrid crossover.
+The Kia Niro, a low emissions plug in hybrid crossover.
 To help the Niro Plug-In Hybrid be as efficient as possible, Kia offers an impressive selection features, including regenerative braking, ECO Driving Assistant System, Coasting Guide Control, and a feature called Predictive Energy Control.
 The latter works in conjunction with the cruise control and satellite navigation, automatically deciding the perfect time for recharging the lithium-ion polymer battery pack and when to use the electric juice.

 Kia Niro PHEV uses a type two charging connector and can charge at a maximum of 3.7kw per hour.
 For example: charging from flat to full in 2hrs 15 mins using a 7kw charger.